2019 // 17′ // HD // UK // workprojects.org.uk/a-role-to-play

-The finishing touches are currently being made to a project newspaper, ‘Class Work Tribune’, which features work by Bolsover reading group and material from the film, and a newly commissioned poem by Ian McMillan, Here are the Words in the Reading Bank.
+Esther has produced a newspaper, ‘Class Work Tribune’, which features work by the reading group, material from the film, and a newly commissioned poem by Ian McMillan, Here are the Words in the Reading Bank.

 a ROLE to PLAY has been supported by WORK an ambitious and innovative practice development programme devised by Animate Projects to explore ideas and realities of what ‘work’ means for the way we live today.